etgins/EE046211_Deep_Learning_HW/README.md

 # 046211_Deep_Learning
-HW and assignment as part of Deep Learning course @ Technion
+HW and assignments as part of Deep Learning course @ Technion In collaboration with Alon Nemirovsky